maulikagarwal8/QR-Master/README.md

 This webpage uses flask framework to generate the QR image and get contents of QR image using a public API and javascript to add minor funtionalities to webpage and HTML,CSS to make webpage funtioning and visually appealing.

 ## Features
-->Simple and friendly layout.
+->Simple and friendly layout.\
-->Download the generated QR image.
+->Download the generated QR image.\
+->Copy the scanned data of QR image.